-Take these few screens to teach the user a little more about your app.
+Take these screens to teach the user more about your app.
 Lake, a coloring app, does a great job with this.
-They don’t ask users to create an account, already reducing some friction here.
-Instead, Lake guides its new members through a tutorial style onboarding flow.
+They don’t ask users to create an account, which is already reducing some friction here.
+Instead, Lake guides its new members through a tutorial-style onboarding flow.
 The tutorial teaches users how to use Lake’s available functions and features.

 Notice how the entire tutorial engages the user.
-They have to perform the action that is being taught in order to move onto the next screen.
-This type of onboarding gets users to enter their app in a smooth way while teaching them the basic functions.
+They must act like they are being taught to move onto the next screen.
+This type of onboarding gets users to enter their apps smoothly while teaching them the essential functions.

-An onboarding flow, like the on Lake uses, increases retention because users know what to do once they’re in the app.
-They won’t be confused about what the next steps are and can immediately jump into using the app.
+An onboarding flow, as Lake uses, increases retention because users know what to do once they’re in the app.
+They won’t be confused about the next steps and can immediately jump into using the app.

 The second most used onboarding flow is to create an account or login for returning users.
 You want this process to be as smooth as possible for the user.
 Many people drop off during this step because they don’t want to deal with the hassle of creating an account.
 However, there are various integrations now that you can use to make it easier for your users.

 Evernote is a web and mobile app that enables people to organize their tasks and to-do lists.
-They require users to create an account but the entire whole process takes just 5 seconds.
+They require users to create an account, but the process takes just 5 seconds.

-Additionally, Evernote allows their users to create an account or sign in with Google.
-Giving your users the option to create an account with any sort of social sign-in (Facebook, Instagram, LinkedIn, Google, etc.) turns the multi-step process into 1 click.
+Additionally, Evernote allows users to create an account or sign in with Google.
+Giving your users the option to create an account with any social sign-in (Facebook, Instagram, LinkedIn, Google, etc.) turns the multi-step process into 1 click.

-By allowing users to enter your app and experience its benefits as fast as possible, you’ll decrease the number of people who will abandon it during the create an account page.
+By allowing users to enter your app and experience its benefits as fast as possible, you’ll decrease the number of people abandoning it during the create an account page.

-Push notifications is another great way to increase user engagement and retention.
-But, we all know that constant notifications can become annoying.
+Push notifications are another great way to increase user engagement and retention.
+But we all know that constant notifications can become annoying.
 Every app and every audience is different when it comes to this threshold.
-Basically, how often can you send your users messages before they become frustrated?
+How often can you send your users messages before they become frustrated?

-For utility apps, such as alarm clocks or grocery lists, notifications should only be used when they are set by the user.
-Again, that’s because the purpose of the app is to help the user complete the task at hand.
+For utility apps like alarm clocks or grocery lists, notifications should only be used when the user sets them.
+Again, the app aims to help the user complete the task.
 Notifications sent at random will confuse users and cause frustration, which could lead to an uninstall or abandonment.

 Always ask yourself if the notifications provide value to your users.
 When the answer is no, skip it.
-Useless notifications will teach people to ignore your messages and they'll ultimately uninstall your app.
+Useless reports will teach people to ignore your messages, and they'll ultimately uninstall your app.
 Valuable messages get people to appreciate the benefits your app provides.
 They may even look forward to receiving the notification.

 You're starting to get the gist of it.
 Now, let's talk about the actual content of the notifications.